 How many are entire houses/apartments?

 We saw no precise way to determine this using Airbnbs too-simple categories (selecting entire place yields a long list that includes hundreds of backyard cottages as well as hundreds of entire multi-bedroom houses), but a scan of listings at various price points suggested that at least a third of the 1,154 Eugene Airbnb listings are entire houses with no owner present.
-This estimate is likely too conservative; globally, entire-homes/apartments constitute 51% of Airbnb listings and 75% of its revenue.
+This estimate is likely too conservative; in New York City, to cite just one example, entire-homes/apartments constitute 51% of Airbnb listings and 75% of its revenue.

 Why is this a problem?